Yankees make most of schedule change, defeat Orioles 9-3

 So Major League Baseball thrust the Yankees and Orioles together while the Marlins and Phillies recover.

+“I thought our mindset was really good,” New York manager Aaron Boone said of the team’s need to change direction without much notice.
+“I felt like our guys were good to go from the start.
+Getting here at a decent hour (Tuesday) night was important.”

+So was the pitching of Cole, who signed as a free agent in December after a starring for the Astros.

 Cole (2-0) gave up three runs and four hits in 6 2/3 innings to win his 18th straight decision, six short of Carl Hubbell’s record streak in the 1930s.
-Signed as a free agent from Houston in December, Cole is unbeaten in his last 24 starts.
+He is unbeaten in his last 24 starts.

+In the opener, Cole went five innings in a win over Washington.
+In this one, he was in full control until faltering a bit in the seventh after his pitch count eclipsed 100.

+“I thought it was a big step forward,” Cole said.
+“I liked everything relative to my last start.”

 After DJ LeMahieu homered off Asher Wojciechowski (0-1) on the game’s second pitch, Aaron Judge and Aaron Hicks both went deep in the third for a 5-1 lead.

-Although the circumstances surrounding this Yankees-Orioles matchup was unusual, the result was not.
-New York beat its AL East rivals for the 17th straight time since March 31, 2019, and for the 16th successive time at Camden Yards.
+“I thought Asher missed location with the pitches,” manager Brandon Hyde said.
+“All three were fastballs up or not located down.
+He got the ball into Judge, but he’s so strong.”

+The result was another Yankees blowout win over Baltimore.
+New York has scored 428 runs against the Orioles over the past three-plus seasons, the highest total in the majors over the span against a single team.

-Baltimore played without first baseman Chris Davis, who was not in the ballpark and “unavailable,” according to manager Brandon Hyde.
+Baltimore played without first baseman Chris Davis, who was not in the ballpark and “unavailable,” according to Hyde.
 The Orioles do not disclose positive tests for COVID-19, and Hyde would not explain the slugger’s absence.

 Davis wasn’t the only one missing from Camden Yards.
 So were the fans, although this isn’t the first time the Orioles played at home in an empty stadium.
 On April 29, 2015, Baltimore hosted the White Sox in a locked ballpark because of unrest in the city over the death of Freddie Gray, a Black man who died in police custody.